 What are Brass Valves

-Regarding natural gas and drinkable water, brass valves are the best choice.
+Brass valves are the best choice for natural gas and drinkable water.
 The malleability of brass makes it easy to cast or machine.
 Brass valves last longer and work better than bronze valves.

-Bronze Valve Vs. Brass Valve: What Is the Difference
+Bronze Valve Vs. Brass Valve: How to Tell the Difference

 - Heat Endurance